Identifying and responsibly disclosing vulnerabilities in cryptographic systems, compilers, and public infrastructure.

 UK GDPR, DPA 2018, emerging AI/ML privacy risks.
 Data subject rights, breach response, and algorithmic transparency.
 CIPP/E certified.

-For vendor programmes, I follow vendor-specific disclosure terms and CVE coordination processes.
+For vendor bug-bounty programmes I follow the programme’s own disclosure terms and CVE coordination process.
+For everything else, the above is the practice.